aircjm/limon/README.md

 ## Features

-this is a project about how to build a project startup.
+this is a project about how to build a startup project in different language.

 ### Fast